Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

 \subsection{Main results}

-Table \ref{tab:main_exp} presents the attack success rate (ASR) of \ourMethodName{} compared to existing red-teaming baselines across 10 target LLMs. \textbf{\ourMethodName{} substantially outperforms all baselines}, achieving average ASRs of 85.0\% on closed-source models and 85.5\% on open-source models.
-Our method achieves remarkable improvements of 26.7\% and 25.1\% over the previous best method (AutoDAN-Turbo).
-Besides, \textbf{our approach demonstrates strong transferability.
-The attacker only trained against a small target model (Llama-3.2-1B-Instruct) can effectively jailbreak much larger models.} Despite training against only a single small target model during \ourMethodName{}, the attacker learned a policy that can successfully generalize to defeat diverse and much larger models, including GPT-4o, o3-mini, Gemini-2.0-Flash, and Gemma-2.
-This great transferability suggests that \ourMethodName{} discovers robust multi-turn attack strategies that generalize well beyond the training distribution, validating our core hypothesis that treating adversarial dialogue as a sequential decision-making problem enables more systematic and effective vulnerability discovery.
-In contrast, baseline methods show much greater variance and substantially lower success rates, suggesting they rely on model-specific exploits rather than generalizable attack strategies.
+Table \ref{tab:main_exp} presents the attack success rate (ASR) of \ourMethodName{} compared to existing red-teaming baselines across 12 target LLMs. \textbf{\ourMethodName{} substantially outperforms all baselines} with average ASR of \textbf{81.5\%} across 6 closed-source and 6 open-source target models, exceeding the previous best method (X-Teaming) by \textbf{44.2\%} ASR. \textbf{Our approach also demonstrates strong transferability in its attack policy.} While the attacker is only trained against a small target model (i.e., Llama-3.2-1B-Instruct), it can maintain consistently high ASR across model families, including much larger models like GPT-4o, Claude-4-Sonnet, and Grok-4.
+Notably, when jailbreaking Claude-4-Sonnet, which is widely regarded as one of the most safety-aligned models, \ourMethodName{} achieves 71\% ASR while prior baselines reach only up to 26\% ASR, and most methods fall below 10\% ASR.
+This strong performance and transferability show that \ourMethodName{} generalizes well beyond the training distribution and enables more systematic and effective vulnerability discovery.
+In contrast, baseline methods have higher variance and become much less effective when attacking safer target models.

+To validate the contribution of our RL training stage, we also compare the attack effectiveness of the SFT baseline (which serves as the cold-start initialization) against our full \ourMethodName{} method as shown in Table~\ref{tab:sft_ablation} in Appendix~\ref{app:sft_ablation}.
+Our proposed RL stage consistently contributes significant improvements over the SFT-only baseline across all 12 target models.
+This shows that \ourMethodName{} is crucial for discovering more effective attack strategies.